 Visiting Qasr Al-Mshatta

-Anyone who is considering booking one of our Jordan tour packages or one of our Egypt and Jordan tour packages should know that Qasr Al-Mshatta is unlikely to feature in the itinerary unless specifically requested.
+Anyone who is considering booking one of our Egypt and Jordan tours should know that Qasr Al-Mshatta is unlikely to feature in the itinerary unless specifically requested.

 This site is essentially off the main tourist trail, but for those who have already seen most of Amman’s top tourist attractions, this site can be a very rewarding one to visit.